Skip to content

 Different HOAs have their own rules and regulations.
 These apply to all condo owners and their families, tenants, occupants, etc.

-For instance, an association may stipulate that homeowners are only allowed to own less than two pets or disallow dog ownership for whatever reasons.
+For instance, an association may stipulate that homeowners can only own less than two pets or disallow dog ownership for whatever reasons.

-Unless you are comfortable with the rules and regulations that your condo's association has set out, living there will be a nightmare.
+Living there will be a nightmare unless you are comfortable with the rules and regulations that your condo association has set out.
 Therefore, you should carefully go through them and consult with the board.

 Property's location